Offshore Construction Disputes

 Disaggregated procurement and interface risk

 This has been largely driven by specialist suppliers, and in many cases local installation contractors, who are unwilling or unable to take turnkey risk on such large, complex and high-value projects.
-The advantage to owners is that this enables them to eliminate the risk premium built into EPC/turnkey contract prices, with potentially greater freedom to manage the various packages to reduce price and schedule risk, particularly on long-lead items.
+The advantage to owners is that this enables them to eliminate the risk premium built into EPC and turnkey contract prices, with potentially greater freedom to manage the various packages to reduce price and schedule risk, particularly on long-lead items.

 However, this leaves owners facing considerable interface risks, such as the following.

-- Liability gaps: the more complex the project, the harder it can be to establish liability for delay or defects across various interrelated packages.
+- Liability gaps: The more complex the project, the harder it can be to establish liability for delay or defects across various interrelated packages.
 Without single-point responsibility of an EPC contractor, or robust joinder or consolidation provisions in the dispute resolution clauses across the relevant contracts, the owners take the risk of inconsistent judgments by courts or tribunals.

-- Lower caps: individual contractor or supplier liability will be capped as a percentage of each contract price, with the sum being less than the project value.
+- Lower caps: Individual contractor or supplier liability will be capped as a percentage of each contract price, with the sum being less than the project value.
 This leaves the owner exposed to irrecoverable losses.

-- Mitigation: difficulties can arise in replacing key equipment suppliers or other specialist contractors in the event of material delays, performance or equipment failures, or insolvency.
+- Mitigation: Difficulties can arise in replacing key equipment suppliers or other specialist contractors in the event of material delays, performance or equipment failures, or insolvency.

-- Inconsistent warranty provisions: warranty periods across packages can be of different lengths.
+- Inconsistent warranty provisions: Warranty periods across packages can be of different lengths.

-Many of these risks can be mitigated to an extent through interface agreements, common to offshore wind and interconnector projects, or more stringent mutual indemnity and waivers of recourse that are used more extensively in oil and gas projects.
+Many of these risks can be mitigated to an extent through interface agreements, which are common to offshore wind and interconnector projects, or more stringent mutual indemnity and waivers of recourse, which are used more extensively in oil and gas projects.
 However, even owners with considerable experience of managing such multi-contract projects still find themselves exposed.
 The reality is that, when faced with a specialist supplier suffering liquidity issues or limited availability of installation vessels, or both, an owner may have limited options available to it other than to forego its contractual entitlements or take on greater risk than contractually envisaged, to meet a looming weather window deadline.